 At the program level, the College of Engineering decided to designate an Assessment Officer to design a pilot assessment plan and program for the August-December 2010 semester for all Engineering Programs offered by the College.
 The responsible for this process was M.S.
-Jorge Sosa López, with the collaboration of the Deans of the Schools of Engineering and Chairs of each Academy.
+Jorge Sosa López(who has attended several assessment workshops and WASC annual conferences), with the collaboration of the Deans of the Schools of Engineering and Chairs of each Academy.
+Es pilot?
+O es a strong and well planned initial effort to enhance improvement of assessment. with faculty participation?
+La verdad, no me gusta eso de pilot, lo dejo a tu consideración....